VolkovLabs/volkovlabs.io/docs/volkovlabs-dynamictext-panel/helpers.md

 {{#if (eq app "auth")}}
   This is the auth app.
 {{else}}
-  This is not a auth app.
+  This is not an auth app.
 {{/if}}

 <!-- result: 'Success!'  -->